NithishRaja/chatbot/LOG.md

 * **started at 1804 on 07-11-2017**
 * start writing code to save info inside database at 1804
 * finished code for updating database at 1823
+* wrote code to update parks in context at 1838
 *